 An unforgettable Christmas with your baby

-Christmas is also the type of day that can bring stress and can be quite overwhelming in ordinary circumstances, with family visits, social obligations, presents, dinner (preparations), dressing up, and…then try adding a newborn in the mix ;).
-The good news about this year is fewer social obligations and plenty of time for you and your little bubble.
-It is the perfect time to start new family traditions.
-And even though you cannot be with all your family and friends this year, you can still make the holidays magical and memorable.
+Unfortunately, Christmas is also the type of day that can bring stress and can be quite overwhelming with family visits, social obligations, presents, dinner (preparations), dressing up, and…then add a newborn in that mix ;).

 Here’s how to survive Christmas this year with less festive stress and more baby bliss …

 Just thinking about all the things to arrange can be overwhelming.
 Take it one step at a time and make a to-do list.
 Start with this early and you will thank yourself later.
 Plan ahead and order your baby formula in time so that you do not have to worry about that.
 Christmas day itself is most likely fully planned with a snap of your fingers.
 To make it fun for your little one try sticking with your babies routines for eating and sleeping.
 A happy baby is more fun for everyone.